 Colne High Street

-Shopping in Colne’s High Street is all about the Independent scene.
-One continuous road jam-packed with local, independent shops, cafes and restaurants.
+Shopping in Colne is all about the Independent scene.
+One continuous road, as well as side streets to explore, jam-packed with local, independent shops, cafes and restaurants.
 Colne has plentiful FREE parking (but please remember to use your parking disc or pick one up from a local shop or Colne Town Hall).

 Colne still has all those unique services and shops that you won’t find on many high streets – from key cutting and shoe repairs, musical instruments, to a local bookstore, tabacconist and old fashion sweet shop.
 Colne’s steep curves and unique landscape help define an area that has a very distinct feel and is a shopping hub for locals from the surrounding areas who go about their daily lives grabbing fresh fruit and veg from the greengrocers, stopping at the local butchers, getting a haircut at the local barber and being pulled in by the smells of freshly cooked Artisan bread from Deerstones Bakery.